code-strats/attributejs/README.md

 The disconnectedCallback method is invoked either when the element is removed from the DOM, or the custom attribute is removed from the element.

-The element is still available via the `element` property within this method and any necessary cleanup can be done.
+The element is still available via the `element` property within this method and any necessary clean up can be done.

 ```js
 disconnectedCallback() {